-WIDS consists of sensors (preferably dedicated) and a central controller working together to provide 24/7 monitoring, primarily to the 802.11 Wireless Local Area Network (WLAN) spectrum, to detect, identify, and geo-locate WLAN devices within the controlled space.
+A WIDS consists of sensors (preferably dedicated) and a central controller working together to provide 24/7 monitoring, primarily to the 802.11 Wireless Local Area Network (WLAN) spectrum and protocol, to detect, identify, and geo-locate WLAN devices within the controlled space.
 A WIDS is vital for the security of a WLAN Access System deployed within a controlled space.
-A WIDS may be used to monitor controlled space without a CSfC WLAN Access System, this case is outside the scope of the CSfC guidance (for additional guidance see Error!
-Reference source not found.).
-The WIDS may be capable of detecting or monitoring traffic of additional protocols other than 802.11 WLAN, which enhances the security of the controlled space.
+A WIDS may be used to monitor controlled space without a CSfC WLAN Access System, this case is outside the scope of the CSfC guidance (for additional guidance see Appendix A).
+The WIDS may be capable of detecting or monitoring traffic of additional protocols other than 802.11 WLAN such as 802.15.4 based protocols, which enhances the security of the controlled space.
 However, a WIDS is not required to monitor additional protocols outside of 802.11 when supporting a WLAN Access Solution.
-A WIDS monitors all 802.11 traffic emanating from and traversing the controlled space, thus inadvertent collection of any 802.11 signals is possible when operating a WIDS.
+A WIDS monitors all 802.11 WLAN traffic emanating from and traversing the controlled space, thus inadvertent collection of any 802.11 signals is possible when operating a WIDS.

-A WIPS consists of sensors (preferably dedicated) and a central controller working together to provide 24/7 active defense of an authorized wireless network by preventing unauthorized connection.
-A WIDS may have the capability of a WIPS or a separate WIPS can be deployed, but currently WIPS are an optional capability that may be deployed with a CSfC solution at the discretion of the Authorizing Official (AO).
-A WIPS has the capability to actively protect a WLAN by restricting unauthorized WLAN devices from connecting to authorized WLAN devices within controlled spaces; defending authorized WLAN networks from any attempted attacks with the goal of disrupting, degrading or connecting to authorize WLAN networks.
-WIPS are capable of causing Distributed Denial-of-Service (DDoS) against 802.11 clients within their controlled space.
-The capabilities of the both WIDS and the WIPS must be considered by the AO when deploying WIPS.
+A WIPS consists of sensors (preferably dedicated), and a central controller working together to provide 24/7 active defense of an authorized wireless network by preventing unauthorized connection.
+A WIDS may have the capability of a WIPS or a separate WIPS can be deployed if the chosen WIDS does not have the WIPS capability.
+Currently, a WIPS is an optional capability that may be deployed with a CSfC solution at the discretion of the Authorizing Official (AO).
+A WIPS has the capability to actively protect a WLAN by restricting unauthorized WLAN devices from connecting to authorized WLAN devices within controlled spaces; defending authorized WLAN networks from any attempted attacks with the goal of disrupting, degrading or connecting to an authorized WLAN networks.
+WIPSs are capable of causing Distributed Denial-of-Service (DDoS) against 802.11 clients within their controlled space.
+The capabilities of both WIDS and the WIPS must be considered by the AO when deploying WIPS.
 For defensive purposes, the AO should seek additional guidance from their relevant decision making bodies regarding inadvertent collection of signals and potential DDoS of wireless clients within their controlled space when deploying a WIDS and/or WIPS solution.

-A CSfC solution requires a WIDS only if there is a static WLAN Access System within the CSfC solution.
-Deploying a WIDS/WIPS within a CSfC solution requires that the WIDS/WIPS be selected from the CSfC Components List and must be configured to use the National Information Assurance Partnership (NIAP) evaluated configuration.
+A CSfC solution requires a WIDS only if there is a static WLAN Access System within the CSfC solution such as within the Campus WLAN CP or the Mobile Access (MA) CP using the government private wireless use case.
+Deploying a WIDS/WIPS within a CSfC solution requires that the WIDS/WIPS be selected from the CSfC Components List and must be configured to use the National Information Assurance Partnership (NIAP) - evaluated configuration.
 A WIDS/WIPS within a CSfC solution may be deployed in several different configurations, contingent on the CSfC deployment architecture, type of WIDS/WIPS deployed and AO decision.
-These configurations include being integrated into the WLAN Access System and stand-alone deployments for the WIDS/WIPS.
+These configurations include being integrated into the WLAN Access System and Overlay deployments for the WIDS/WIPS.